-SYNOPSIS – A line is crossed when what God’s Spirit is doing in Jesus is attributed to Satan – Mark 3:22-35.
+A line is crossed when what God’s Spirit is doing in Jesus is attributed to Satan – Mark 3:22-35.

-The story of the “unpardonable sin” begins when a group of scribes arrived from Jerusalem.
-In the preceding paragraph, certain individuals identified as “friends” concluded Jesus was “beside himself.”
-Next, representatives of the Temple authorities accused him of being in league with “Beelzebul” – (Mark 3:20-23).
+The discourse on the “unpardonable sin” begins when certain scribes arrived from Jerusalem to examine the conduct and teachings of Jesus.
+In the preceding paragraph, his “friends” concluded that he was “beside himself.”
+In the present story, the representatives from the Temple accuse him of being in league with “Beelzebul,” the Devil.

+‘Beelzebul’ means “lord of the house,” a corrupted form of the name ‘Beelzebub.’
+The religious authorities could not deny that Jesus was performing miracles.
+Rather than deny this, they attributed them to the power of Satan.
 Genuine faith is not an automatic reaction to miracles.
-The deeds of Jesus constituted clear evidence that God was working in him; however, that evidence also demanded a decision from anyone who witnessed it – Faith or rejection.
+The deeds of Jesus constituted clear evidence that God was working in him, but that evidence also demanded a decision from anyone who witnessed it – Faith or rejection.

-In the parable, Jesus is the “mighty one” who is able to plunder Satan’s “goods” – Men and women enslaved under sin and disease.
-John the Baptist predicted one “mightier” than he would arrive to do this very thing – (Matthew 3:11, Mark 1:7, Luke 3:16).
+In the parable, Jesus is the “mighty one” who is able and authorized to plunder Satan’s “goods,” men and women who were enslaved under sin and disease.
+John the Baptist predicted that one “mightier” than he would arrive and do this very thing.
+Having defeated Satan in the wilderness, Jesus was the “Mightier One” who had entered “the Strong Man’s house” and began to plunder his goods – (Matthew 3:11, 4:11, Mark 1:7, Luke 3:16, 4:13).

 At this point, Matthew adds – “But if I cast out demons by the Spirit of God, then the kingdom of God has come upon you.”
 The exorcisms in his ministry constituted evidence that the kingdom was on the move in his deeds and words (Luke reads, “the finger of God”).